hmsayem/thanos-multi-tenancy/readme.md

 ```

+### 5. Deploy Databases

-## 5 .Deploy your database with monitoring enabled in the tenant's namespace.
-OpenTelemetry will collect metrics using the ServiceMonitor.
+Deploy the databases with monitoring enabled in the tenant's namespace.
+OpenTelemetry will collect metrics using the ServiceMonitors.

 ## 6. Deploy Thanos